miladvafaeifard/crack-interview/nodejs/readme.md

 # Node.js Interview Preparation

-Sometimes, even with many years of experience in TypeScript, we encounter tricky questions that we can't answer expressively.
+Sometimes, even with many years of experience in NodeJs, we encounter tricky questions that we can't answer expressively.
 To crack the interview, it's crucial to practice and write about these topics.

 ## Crucial Topics